nxtreaming/SupaMCP/README.md

-# SupaMCPServer
+# SupaMCP

-A cross-platform implementation of the Model Context Protocol (MCP) server in C. This server can be used to provide resources and tools to MCP clients.
+A cross-platform implementation of the Model Context Protocol (MCP) server/client in C. This server can be used to provide resources and tools to MCP clients.

 ## Features